zendframework/zf2-documentation/docs/languages/en/tutorials/tutorial.navigation.rst

 application introduction.
 Your list of albums is still available at the /album route.

-Setting Up Zend
+Setting Up Zend\\Navigation
 ---------------

 Firstly, we need to tell our application which ``NavigationFactory`` to use when using the bundled navigation view helpers.
 Thankfully, ZF2 comes with a default factory that will suit our needs just fine.
 To tell ZF2 to use this default factory, we simply add a ``navigation`` key to the service manager.
-It's best to do this in the ``Application`` module, because, like the translation data this is specific to the entire application, and not just to our album pages:
+Its best to do this in the ``Application`` module, because, like the translation data, this is specific to the entire application, and not just to our album pages:

 ``module/Application/config/module.config.php``